sophgo/libsophon/tpu-runtime/docs/reference/source_zh/bmruntime/runtime.rst

 .. code-block:: cpp

   /*
-  The API is to initialise the tensor with a existed device_mem.
+  The API is to initialize the tensor with a existed device_mem.
   The tensor byte size should not large than device mem size.
   After initialization, tensor->dtype = dtype, tensor->shape = shape,
   tensor->device_mem = device_mem, and tensor->st_mode = 0.